pilatmartin/AtomicChargeCalculator2/src/deployment/README.md

+# Deployment
+How to use GitHub Action to deploy new ACC II version is described [here](../../docs/deployment/README.md).

 ## Nginx

 `nginx.conf` provides a configuration that can be used to deploy ACCII using nginx.
 Reusable declarations are located in `./snippets` to avoid unnecessary duplicity.